 Using Intel's advanced 0.13-micron process technology with copper interconnect, the Mobile Intel[®] Pentium[®] III Processor-M offers high-performance and low-power consumption.
-The Mobile Intel Pentium III Processor-M (hereafter referred to as "the processor") is based on the same core as existing mobile Intel[®] Pentium[®] III processors.
+The Mobile Intel Pentium III Processor-M (hereafter referred to as "the processor") is based on the same core as existing Mobile Intel[®] Pentium[®] III Processors.
 Key performance features include Internet Streaming SIMD instructions, an Advanced Transfer Cache architecture, and a processor system bus speed of 133 MHz.
 These features are offered in Micro-FCPGA packages for socketable boards and Micro-FCBGA packages for surface mount boards.

-The Low Voltage Mobile Intel Pentium III Processor-M will support both a 133-MHz and 100-MHz bus speed.
-The Ultra Low Voltage Mobile Intel Pentium III Processor-M supports a 100-MHz bus speed.
+The Low Voltage Mobile Intel Pentium III Processor-M will support both a 133-MHz and a 100-MHz bus speed.
+The Ultra Low Voltage Mobile Intel Pentium III Processor-M will support both 133-MHz and 100-MHz (see product features section for specific supported frequencies) bus speed.
 The Low Voltage and Ultra Low Voltage Mobile processors will be available only in the Micro-FCBGA package.
 All of these technologies make outstanding performance possible for mobile PCs in a variety of shapes and sizes.

-The processor, when used in conjunction with the Intel SpeedStepTM technology applet version 2.1 or its equivalent, supports Enhanced Intel SpeedStep technology, which enables real-time dynamic switching of the voltage and frequency between two performance modes based on CPU demand.
+The processor, when used in conjunction with the Intel SpeedStep® technology applet, supports Enhanced Intel SpeedStep technology, which enables real-time dynamic switching of the voltage and frequency between two performance modes based on CPU demand.
 This occurs by switching the bus ratios, core operating voltage, and core processor speeds without resetting the system.
 The processor also features a new ultra low power state called Deeper Sleep.